D-Sensei/Prac/Cert Prep: ISC2 Certified in Cybersecurity/01-Security Concepts.md

         - `Software` that responds with one time password
         - `Hardware` that act as key.
 Example: USB
 - Multifactor-Authentication
-      - Combination of both `Something you know` and `something you have`
+      - Combination of both `Something you know` and `something you have` i.e security Question or password with biometric (fingerprint)

 ## Non-repudiation
 ## Privacy